dCVV2Could Dynamic CVV Codes be the Solution for Card Fraud?

 These are just a few examples.
 As we alluded to above, an exhaustive list is next to impossible, as new technologies develop each day to contend with new threats.

-Despite this, even with dCVV2, multilayer fraud management, and fraud scoring in place, you could still see chargebacks slip through your defenses.
+Even with dCVV2, multilayer fraud management, and fraud scoring in place, you could still see chargebacks slip through your defenses.
 This is where Intelligent Source Detection™ technology comes in handy.

 ISD pinpoints and evaluates specific chargebacks by their source rather than their reason code.
 The tool then uses data to project where future chargebacks will come from and how to either prevent them or fight them through chargeback representment.